videor/AutoPilotConditionalAccess/conditional-access-api-samples/05-manage/01-backup-restore/readme.md

+---
+languages:
+- rest
+page_type: sample
+description: ""
+products:
+- azure
+- azure-active-directory
+---
-# Tutorial: Backup and Restore Conditional Access policies with approval workflow
+# Tutorial: Backup and restore Conditional Access policies with approval workflow

 Intent: As an IT admin, I want to be able to easily backup-restore Conditional Access policies.